printfn/HexSweeper/README.md

 # HexSweeper

-This small Python program is a hexagonal Minesweeper implementation.
-Uses the Tkinter GUI framework.
+This is a hexagonal Minesweeper implementation in Python 3, using the Tkinter GUI framework.